Of Unknown Origin DVD Review

 Winner of Paris International Film Festival Awards (1983) for Best Picture and Actor, Of Unknown Origin is an above average thriller.
 Unlike the comedic remake Mousetrap, this battle is serious business.
 The movie strikes at basic human fears of being alone, vulnerability while sleeping and the disgust of having a dirty creature in your home.
 The story is simple, man versus beast, however the voracity and ingenuity of the rat is intriguing.
 The rat is one bad mother...

 If the movie was made today, we would probably have much more vivid gore and special effects.
-For it's time Of Unknown Origin delivers!
-We are also treated to the obligatory "shower scene" with Shannon Tweed, that gives the movie extra points from the old "Danger Seeker".
+For its time Of Unknown Origin delivers!
+We are also treated to the obligatory "shower scene" with Shannon Tweed, that gives the movie extra points from me.
 The secretary played by fine Canadian actress Jennifer Dale obviously wants to do her boss, and is very dedicated by making him his morning coffee.
 Boy those were the days...

 Video and Audio: